Elliot Simmons: Club career

 In 2017, Simmons signed his first professional contract with Swedish Allsvenskan side Dalkurd FF.
 In November 2017, he was loaned to Finnish Kakkonen side Mikkelin Palloilijat.

 In January 2019, he signed with HFX Wanderers FC of the Canadian Premier League.
-He had had other others to remain in Europe, but chose to return to Canada, intrigued by the opportunity to play in the league's inaugural season.
+He had had other offers to remain in Europe, but chose to return to Canada, intrigued by the opportunity to play in the league's inaugural season.
 At the end of the season, he departed the club.
 In November 2019, he went on trial with Swedish club GAIS.

 In February 2020, he signed with Cavalry FC.
 In November 2020, Simmons re-signed with the club for the 2021 season and also spent the offseason training with Swedish Allsvenskan club Östersunds FK.
 On June 30, 2021, he scored his first professional goal in a match against Atlético Ottawa.
 In January 2022, it was announced Simmons would return for the 2022 season, his third with the club.

 In December 2022, he signed with Vancouver FC ahead of the 2023 season.
 In January 2023, Simmons joined Championship club Huddersfield Town on a training stint.
 In September 2023, he was named to the CPL Team of the Week for the first time.
 After the season, he went on a training stint with English National League side Barnet, as well as another club in the same league.
 In May 2024, he departed the club by mutual consent.

 In June 2024, Simmons joined English National League side Wealdstone.
 In August 2024, he went on loan to Bedford Town in the seventh tier Southern Football League Premier Central.
 In January 2025, he agreed to a mutual termination of his contract with Wealdstone and joined Bedford Town on a permanent basis.
 He helped the team win the league title in 2024-25, earning promotion to the National League North.

 In September 2025, he returned to the Southern League Premier Division Central, joining rivals Real Bedford.